Governance and CSR Management

 We continually refine our activities to meet the highest ethical standards, including the fair treatment of all stakeholders associated with our operations.
 Our policies and procedures are regularly updated to reflect this commitment.

 As part of our commitment to the continuous improvement of our corporate social responsibility efforts, we are constantly monitoring the development of new standards and good practices.
-We have drawn upon the key questions and guidance in the 2015 UN Guiding Principles Reporting Framework for the preparation of the human rights section of this year’s report.
+For the second year in a row, we have drawn upon the key questions and guidance in the 2015 UN Guiding Principles Reporting Framework for the preparation of the human rights section of this report.

 A1: What does the company say publicly about its commitment to respect human rights?

 - Human rights have always been important to Nevsun and to our operations at the Bisha Mine in Eritrea.
 A variety of human rights provisions were included in the core policies developed for the Bisha Mine from the outset of operations.